denniskuijs/openremote/docs/implementation_ebs_data_volume.md

   fi
 ```

 Before the stack can be created, the script first checks if the required `IAM` role is already created in the AWS account.
-This role is necessary for the `DLM` policy to perform snapshot creation tasks on behalf of the `IAM` user.
+This role is required for the `DLM` policy to perform snapshot creation tasks on behalf of the `IAM` user.
 If the role doesn't exists, the system will create the default role and set the `ROLE_ARN` variable with the `Amazon Resource Name` (ARN).
 This variable will then be passed to the `CloudFormation` template in the next step.

 ```